 | #3 | Tinder | Decent | Volume in major cities | → Try Free |

 Our recommendation: Start with Hinge free for 2 weeks.
-Add OkCupid as a second free app — different audience, zero cost.
+Add OkCupid as a second free app if values matter, or Mingle2 if your priority is free chat volume.
 Only upgrade once you've confirmed an app works for your city and age group.

 Still Deciding?

-This ranking is based on 30-day testing using only free features across three cities.
-Prices for paid tiers verified March 2026.
+This ranking is based on our editorial evaluation of free tiers and verified public data.
+All statistics sourced from verified public data.
+Paid-tier prices were cross-checked June 2026 and may change by storefront.
 This article contains affiliate links — we earn a commission if you sign up at no extra cost to you.
 Our rankings are independent.